Azure-Samples/cognitive-services-speech-sdk/scenarios/java/jre/console/captioning/readme.md

 ## Set up the environment

-The Speech SDK is available as a [Maven package](https://mvnrepository.com/artifact/com.microsoft.cognitiveservices.speech/client-sdk) and implements .NET Standard 2.0.
+The Speech SDK is available as a [Maven package](https://mvnrepository.com/artifact/com.microsoft.cognitiveservices.speech/client-sdk).
 You install the Speech SDK in the next section of this article, but first check the [platform-specific installation instructions](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstarts/setup-platform) for any more requirements.

 > **NOTE**
 > By downloading the Microsoft Cognitive Services Speech SDK, you acknowledge its [license agreement](https://aka.ms/csspeech/license201809).